pazznetwork/ngx-chat/README.md

 **Q: My question is not answered**
 A: [No problem, feel free to raise an issue](https://github.com/pazznetwork/ngx-chat/issues/new).

 ## Get Involved

 ### Development

+**Recommended Tools**
+Local Proxy:
+For MacOs proxyman.
+Install with `brew install --cask proxyman` needs permission as system proxy, sets one self in connection as webproxy on unexpected shutdown one should reset the settings oneself.

 **WARNING**
 Pay attention to your imports in the testing app: